-Students are eligible to do an internment in their second or third semester provided they have finished at least 30 ec in course work.
+Students are eligible to do an internship in their second (or third) semester provided they have finished at least 30 ec in course work.

 The MA in North American Studies offers students the possibility to exchange one elective course for an internship, in the U.S., the Netherlands, or elsewhere.
 An internship is an excellent way of getting work experience in an organization, institution, business or museum.
 An internship in the U.S. or elsewhere abroad gives you international experience and will help you practice your English language skills, both of which can enhance your perspectives on the job market.
-Students need to find an internship themselves, but the Humanities Career Center website and staff can provide help.
-In the past three years Leiden North American Studies students have had internships with, for example, Springer Publishing Company in India, the Dutch embassies in Washington and Bangkok, the Dutch Consulate in New York, the oral history project Voice of Witness in California, and Volkenkunde Museum in Leiden, and the Aids Foundation in Amsterdam.
+Students need to find an internship themselves, but the Humanities Career Service website and staff can provide help.
+In the past three years Leiden North American Studies students have had internships with, for example, Springer Publishing Company in India, the Dutch embassies in Washington and Bangkok, the Dutch Consulate in New York, the oral history project Voice of Witness in California, NOS News Washington, DC, Volkenkunde Museum in Leiden, and the Aids Foundation in Amsterdam.

 If you want to do the internship within the curriculum (10 EC), it has to include a research project.
-For example, students interning at the Dutch Consulate and Embassy in the U.S. researched the use of social media in public diplomacy.
+For example, students interning at the Dutch Consulate and Embassy in the U.S. wrote a research report on the use of social media in public diplomacy.

 An internship can also be extracurricular, in which case the credits will be added to the regular 40 EC course credits on the diploma supplement.
 Note that extracurricular internships do not count towards the weighted average.

-Internships are supervised by a teacher affiliated with the MA North American Studies and by a supervisor within the host institution.
-Students are free to choose their own host institution, but need final approval by the Board of Examiners of the MA.
+Internships are supervised by a staff member within the North American Studies department and by a supervisor within the host institution.
+Students are free to choose their own host institution, but need final approval by the Board of Examiners of the MA program.

-Since a research project is a crucial aspect of the internship, students are required to:
+Since a research project is a crucial aspect of the internship, students are required to follow the following procedure: